ByronChen12138/PHD_Task_Maven/README.md

 ## Notes

 ### Classes
-**[BodyTransformer](https://soot-build.cs.uni-paderborn.de/public/origin/develop/soot/soot-develop/jdoc/soot/BodyTransformer.html)** - any customized analysis should extend this class, This method is invoked once for every method in the analysis subject.
+**[BodyTransformer](https://soot-build.cs.uni-paderborn.de/public/origin/develop/soot/soot-develop/jdoc/soot/BodyTransformer.html)** - Any customized analysis should extend this class.
+This method is invoked once for every method in the analysis subject.
 By using:

 ``` java
 String jarFilePath = <Path of the Subject>;